History of chemistry: Classical antiquity and atomism

-Philosophical attempts to rationalize why different substances have different properties (color, density, smell), exist in different states (gaseous, liquid, and solid), and react in a different manner when exposed to environments, for example to water or fire or temperature changes, led ancient philosophers to postulate the first theories on nature and chemistry.
-The history of such philosophical theories that relate to chemistry can probably be traced back to every single ancient civilization.
+Philosophical attempts to rationalize why different substances have different properties, such as color, density, smell; exist in different states, such as solid, liquid, or gas; and react in a different manner when exposed to environments, for example temperature changes in fire or water, led ancient philosophers to postulate the first theories on nature and chemistry.
+The history of such philosophical theories that relate to chemistry can likely be traced back to every single ancient civilization.
 The common aspect in all these theories was the attempt to identify a small number of primary classical elements that make up all the various substances in nature.
 Substances like air, water, and soil/earth, energy forms, such as fire and light, and more abstract concepts such as thoughts, aether, and heaven, were common in ancient civilizations even in the absence of any cross-fertilization: for example ancient Greek, Indian, Mayan, and Chinese philosophies all considered air, water, earth and fire as primary elements.